Kalyan1123/Kalyan1123/README.md

 15. Connect additional document (later)

 Want to start with Phase 1?
 I'll give exact step-by-step instructions for creating the agent and adding the .vtt knowledge source.

+.
+>
+>
+>
+>
+>

+.
+Does the timestamp URL format actually work?
+The entire feature rests on video_url?st=220 jumping to the right spot.
+This depends on how your videos are hosted (SharePoint player vs Stream — that's question 4 I keep asking).
+Different hosts use different parameters:

+SharePoint Stream: ?t=220 or &start=220
+Some players: #t=00:03:40

+2. Will the AI return timestamps reliably?

+.
+Multiple files — TranscriptFiles: (plural)

+Three diagrams.
+Topic flow first.Flow 1 — video URL matcher.
+Runs inside Power Automate.Flow 2 — timestamp link builder.
+Takes each video URL + its stamps, makes clickable jump links.Three flows mapped.

+**Topic flow** — lives in Copilot Studio.
+Search, check, call flow, show.

+**Flow 1 + Flow 2** — both in Power Automate.
+Shown separate for clarity.
+Build as ONE flow (Flow 1 part → Flow 2 part runs in sequence).
+Splitting only if too big.

+**Handoff points:**
+- Topic → Flow: `AnswerText` (one string)
+- Flow 1 → Flow 2: video URLs + stamps (internal, same flow)
+- Flow → Topic: final markdown (one string)

+**Note on the loops:** Flow 1 loops filenames.
+Flow 2 loops timestamps.
+If one video has 3 stamps, inner loop runs 3 times for that video.
+So real structure = outer loop (videos) with inner loop (stamps inside each).
+When combined into one flow, Flow 2's loop nests inside Flow 1's loop.

+Next move — finish Phase 1 test.
+Paste the test answer.
+Confirms generative node returns stamps + `TranscriptFiles:`.
+Then we build the flow, starting with parse step.